rhendriks/MAnycastR/README.md

-# ManycastR
+# MAnycastR

-MAnycastR (Measuring Anycast Reloaded) is a tool designed to measure anycast infrastructure.
+MAnycastR (Measure Anycast Routing) is a tool designed to measure anycast infrastructure.

 This includes: